Agricultural Systems Research Unit Site Logo

 Title: UNCERTAINTY IN ENVIRONMENTAL DECISION-MAKING: ISSUES, CHALLENGES AND FUTURE DIRECTIONS

-item Maier, Holger - UNIV.
+item MAIER, HOLGER - UNIV.
 OF ADELAIDE, AUST.

-item Ascough, James
+item Ascough Ii, James

-Submitted to: Environmental Modeling & Software
+Submitted to: Environmental Modelling & Software

 Publication Type: Proceedings

-Publication Acceptance Date: May 30, 2006
+Publication Acceptance Date: 5/30/2006

-Publication Date: July 8, 2006
+Publication Date: 7/8/2006

 Citation: Maier, H.R., Ascough Ii, J.C.
 2006.
 Uncertainty in environmental decision-making: issues, challenges and future directions.
 Environmental Modeling & Software.